-- Every effort must be implemented on a daily on-going basis by the contractor to ensure that the construction areas have been checked for any animals and to ensure their removal and protection from direct and in-direct impacts during the construction activities. - The removal of fauna from the site must be done in accordance with the requirements of the Nature Conservation Ordinance regulating these activities. - Environmental corridors and "No-Go" areas must be demarcated and protected. - Cognisance of any large raptors that may nesting in Camel Thorn Trees on site during construction activities must be made, and appropriate steps to mitigate any potential impacts must be made in consultation with the ECO.
+- Every effort must be implemented on a daily on-going basis by the contractor to ensure that the construction areas have been checked for any animals and to ensure their removal and protection from direct and in-direct impacts during the construction activities. - The removal of fauna from the site must be done in accordance with the requirements of the Nature Conservation Ordinance regulating these activities. - Environmental corridors and "No-Go" areas must be demarcated and protected.

-7.10.8 Clearing of vegetation, stripping & conservation of topsoil
+6.10.8 Clearing of vegetation, stripping & conservation of topsoil